Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 how many adults and children are going and then what class of flight ticket they want to book.
 They then press the 'search flights' button which brings them to the skyscanner page with the live flight information.
 The link has a unique referal code built into it though that we will get referral comission on.

-###Future Feature Ideas
+## Future Feature Ideas
-1) I was thinking of developing a google sheet that is populated by the form so that the BeenThere-Locals can take their booking-leads directly from the google sheet and it would help with tracking of a kind of start of a CRM system.
+1) Developing a google sheet that is populated by the form so that the BeenThere-Locals can take their booking-leads directly from the google sheet and it would help with tracking of a kind of start of a CRM system.
+2) To add more markers every month to the city maps that give the potential bookers even more of a choice when it comes to getting insights into the city that is in focus that month.
+3) Adding more cities and more locals every month.
+4) Add a chat functionality so that users can ask questions to the BeenThere team more easily.
+5) Add possible restaurant and bar search to the already present hotel search.
+6) Figure out, instead of having the skyscanner app, that people could see a live feed of the flight prices at the time to that destination.

 ## Technologies Used